Flexible Moral Hazard Problems with Adverse Selection: Convex Effort Functions

 Under Assumption \ref{OM-as1}, problem \eqref{EF-eq1} has the same optimal value as problem \eqref{MBC-P}.
 Take an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})\in \mathcal{F}$ to \eqref{MBC-P}, it holds that $m_0^{*} = 0$, and that $(\alpha_0^{*},\alpha_1^{*},m_1^{*})$ solves \eqref{EF-eq1}. \end{lemma} \begin{proof} See Appendix \ref{MBCF-app-cef}. \end{proof}

-Lemma \ref{EF-lm2} illustrates the simplicity of the principal's problem with a convex effort function.
-It follows from that, under a convex effort function $c(\cdot)$, any pair of aggregate efforts $(\alpha_0,\alpha_1)$, satisfying that $\alpha_0\leq \alpha_1$ and $K_0'(\alpha_0)\geq K_1'(\alpha_1)$, can be implemented by contracts with singleton ranges, with constant payments $m_0 = 0$ and $m_1$ given by \eqref{EF-eq1c}.
-Such $m_1$ is determined either by the binding LL constraint or the binding \eqref{MBC-IC1}.

-Based on Lemma \ref{EF-lm2}, we provide a sufficient and necessary condition on when the optimal menu consists of contracts with the same level of power. \begin{theorem} Assume that $c(\cdot)$ is convex.
-Take an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})\in \mathcal{F}$ to \eqref{MBC-P}.
+Based on Lemma \ref{EF-lm2}, we establish a sufficient and necessary condition on when the optimal menu consists of contracts with the same level of power. \begin{theorem} Assume that $c(\cdot)$ is convex.
+Take an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})\in \mathcal{F}$ that solves \eqref{MBC-P}.
 Under Assumption \ref{OM-as1} and \ref{OM-as3}, it holds that

 if and only if $K_0'(\alpha_0^{MH})\leq K_1'(\alpha_1^{MH})$. \end{theorem} \begin{proof} See Appendix \ref{MBCF-app-cef}. \end{proof}